legluondunet/MyLittleLutrisScripts/Hexen - Beyond Heretic/README.md

 # Hexen - Beyond Heretic - Brutal Hexen RPG mod - GZDoom
 ### Description:
-Play "Brutal Hexen RPG" mod on Linux!
+Play "Brutal Hexen RPG mod" on Linux!
 ### Technical notes:
 - Brutal Hexen RPG mod: add RPG features to the gameplay and brutal graphics
 - During install, you will need to provide "HEXEN.WAD" file from any "Hexen - Beyond Heretic" GOG or Steam install